Can I Put a New Floor Over Asbestos Tiles?

 Asbestos is a fiber that is harmful when it is breathed into your lungs.6 If the floor tiles are intact and undamaged, there is very little risk that fibers are being released into your home.

 If the floor tiles are degraded and crumbling, the risk of fiber release rises.

-If you have more than a few pieces of tile, or if the tiles have begun to crumble into small pieces it is probably a good idea to call in the pros.
-Properly removing the old mastic is often beyond the scope of a DIY project and most homeowners do not have vacuums that can safely clean any fibers that may remain.
+If you have more than a few pieces of tile, or if the tiles have begun to crumble into small pieces, it is a good idea to call in the pros.
+Properly removing the old mastic is often beyond the scope of a DIY project, and most homeowners do not have vacuums that can safely clean any fibers that may remain.

 Working under containment in proper protective gear, the floor tile is then chipped away and removed.
 After the floor tile is gone, solvents are used to remove the mastic.